 Visualizing GDP: An Inside Look at the Q2 Advance Estimate

-Note: The charts in this commentary have been updated to include the Q2 2017 Advance Estimate released Friday.
+Note: The charts in this commentary have been updated to include the Q2 2018 Advance Estimate released this morning.

 The chart below is a way to visualize real GDP change since 2007.
 It uses a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
 Here is the latest overview from the Bureau of Labor Statistics:

 Real gross domestic product increased at an annual rate of 4.1 percent in the second quarter of 2018 (table 1), according to the "advance" estimate released by the Bureau of Economic Analysis.
 In the first quarter, real GDP increased 2.2 percent (revised).

 The Bureau emphasized that the second-quarter advance estimate released today is based on source data that are incomplete or subject to further revision by the source agency (see "Source Data for the Advance Estimate" on page 2).
 The "second" estimate for the second quarter, based on more complete data, will be released on August 29, 2018. [more here]

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Note: The conventional practice is to round GDP to one decimal place, the latest at 4.1%.
 The GDP in the chart above is the real GDP calculated to two decimal places.

 Here is a chart of the latest estimates.